 Loosen the radiator cap very slowly to relieve system pressure before removing it.
 Always top-up coolant level with the engine off or idling if hot.
-See the Operation and Maintenance Instruction Manual.

 Keep the exhaust manifold and tube free from combustible matters.
 Fit the machine with shields and guards when working in the presence of combustible matter free in the air.